ministryofjustice/hale-platform/opt/lua/README.md

 first — the Lua schema in [firewall/schema.lua](firewall/schema.lua) is the single source of truth, so any error you see in the admin form is the same error the runtime parser would log.
-On success PHP writes the *normalised* payload to Redis (defaults applied, types coerced) and calls `/firewall/flush-cache` so all nginx workers re-read on their next request (otherwise it takes up to 60 s).
+On success PHP writes the *normalised* payload to Redis (defaults applied, types coerced) and `INCR firewall:cache_version`.
+Every nginx pod's background poller picks up the bump within ~1 s and signals its workers to re-read.

 ### Allow or block a CIDR range (or single IP)